 And finally, the presence of viral particles on the TV and under the bed tell us that, even with the HVAC running, the environment was heavily contaminated.

-Experts recommend HEPA filtration
+Experts recommend Certified HEPA Material filtration

 Protect your family with Austin Air!

-Here at Austin Air, we have been manufacturing Medical Grade HEPA Air Purifiers for more than thirty years.
+Here at Austin Air, we have been manufacturing Medical Grade Certified HEPA Material Air Purifiers for more than thirty years.
 Our units are designed to remove a wide range of airborne contaminants including viruses*.
 If you would like more info on our product range, please don’t hesitate to contact one of the team today.
 We’re always happy to help!!

 Protect those who matter most, with Austin Air.

 *Covid-19 is a new strain of virus that as yet, remains untested.
-However, the Medical Grade HEPA technology used in our filters is proven to remove up to 99% of all airborne contaminants as small as 0.1 microns.
+However, the Medical Grade Certified HEPA Material technology used in our filters is proven to remove up to 99% of all airborne contaminants as small as 0.1 microns.

 Latest Stories